rrcobb/crafting-interpreters/README.md

 - but... this isn't really the language anyone is reaching for, speed-wise, so maybe the perf penalty is okay.
 Same with reflection in Ruby etc, I think

 ## 29: SuperClasses

+- a little fiddling to get things to resolve right.
+There's some real cleverness in how we've set up the calling convention and our tables, to make these just fall out so easily.
+- nice to have things mostly working!